OCLC-Developer-Network/wms-midwest-2018/tutorial/prepare.md

 # A Beginner's Guide to Working with WorldShare APIs
-## OCLC WMS Global Community + User Group Meeting 2017: Pre-Conference Workshop
+## WMS Midwest Meeting 2018 - API Workshop
 ### Preparing for the Workshop

 Please note that you will need a laptop on which you have administrator privileges in order to complete this workshop.